 Sacroiliitis is defined as an inflammatory process involving the sacroiliac joints which consists of the connection between the lower spine (sacrum) and the pelvis.
-Recent thought is that most long-term chronic sacroiliac (SI) pain is not due to an acute inflammatory process itself, but may be due to a chronic degenerative processes or malalignment conditions in the sacral, pelvic, or spinal regions.
-Such conditions can lead to joint and ligament laxity, osteoarthritis, & myofascial pain.
+Recent thought is that most long-term chronic sacroiliac (SI) pain is not due to an acute inflammatory process itself, but may be due to chronic degenerative processes or malalignment conditions in the sacral, pelvic, or spinal regions.
+Such conditions can lead to joint and ligament laxity, osteoarthritis, and myofascial pain.
 These condition can cause pain in the buttocks, low back, and may even extend down one or both lower extremities.
 Treatments for sacroiliitis are usually non-surgical and focus on trying to restore normal motion and stability of the joint.

 - Degenerative changes.
 Sacroiliac pain can be related to wear and tear changes in the sacroiliac joint (S.I. joint) surfaces which can lead to ligament instabilities.

 - Traumatic injury.
-Sudden impact such as, a motor vehicle accident or fall can damage your sacroiliac joints.
+Sudden impact, such as a motor vehicle accident or fall, can damage your sacroiliac joints.

 - Pregnancy.
 The sacroiliac joints must loosen and stretch to accommodate childbirth.
 The added weight and altered gait during pregnancy can cause increased stress on these joints which can lead to abnormal wear resulting pain and dysfunction.

 The Painful Symptoms of Sacroiliitis Can Be Aggravated By The Following:

 - Bearing more weight on one leg than the other

 - Climbing stairs